 6. Set the stock level

 To avoid overstocking or stock-out, it is always better to set a safety stock level to have a strong backup for every item.
 It is always good to be prepared for the worst and anticipate for the best.
 To manage optimum stock, it is always a wise decision to set the lower and upper inventory levels, so that, when the inventory runs down to the minimum level, you can refill the stock and bring it to the highest level.
 As a manufacturer, you can set the minimum and maximum inventory levels as per the specifications of the items and their demand.

 7. Order-cycling system

 How convenient will it be when the software automatically checks the inventory at regular intervals of time?

 OptiProERP is a reliable software solution that monitors and checks the inventory for you.
 It automatically reorders the product, if there are not enough items in the inventory.
-Say after every 30 days (for example), the software can check the number of stocked items for you and ensure that there is sufficient stock until the next time it is being delivered or used.
+For example, after every 30 days, the software can check the number of stocked items for you and ensure that there is sufficient stock until the next time it is being delivered or used.

 “Out of clutter, find simplicity.
 From discord, find harmony.
 In the middle of difficulty lies opportunity.” – Albert Einstein

 Stock management methodologies are used to enhance planning, transparency, and coordination between the warehouse personnel.
 These methodologies facilitate automation and allow the businesses to meet customer expectations by delivering precise material, on schedule.
 Therefore, it is always advised to select suitable ERP software for stock control, which can enhance planning functions and promote proper coordination.